20 Rules Of Dating A Single Dad

 If things do work out between you and your partner, you may want to tie the knot and settle down.
 So, when you start dating a single dad, think of this long-term possibility.
 As his children’s stepmom, you will have to shoulder some of the parenting responsibilities.
 Are you ready for it?

 What about starting a family of your own?
-When you date a man with a kid, you can’t take this as a given.
+When you are dating a single dad with full custody, you can’t take this as a given.
 He may not want any more children.
 Or perhaps, you may not have the resources to bring another life into this world.
 Add this to the list of questions to ask when dating a single dad before getting involved too seriously.

-20. When dating a single father, you’ll have to deal with demons of his past
+20. When dating a single father, you’ll have to deal with the demons of his past

 If he is a single dad, it’s a given that something somewhere didn’t go right.
 A broken relationship or the loss of a partner can lead to a lot of emotional issues.
 As his partner, you will have to deal with these demons of his past – be it trust issues, anxiety, or unprocessed grief.